kreuzhofer/iot_homesecurity/README.md

-# homeautomation
+# iot_homesecurity
-Open Source Generic Home Automation Framework for Windows 10
+Ascent+ IoT and AppService Project for ABUS